Everything you need to consider to create your 12-month editorial calendar

 How to create an effective editorial calendar

 So you understand what the big picture needs on a macro level—objectives, resources—and what needs to be included on a micro level—audience personas, historical data, etc.—but how can you create an effective editorial calendar?
 Better yet, how can you make it all fit together?

 There’s no shortcut to do it, that’s for sure.
-It takes a significant amount of effort to wrangle different priorities, prioritize efforts based on resources, and clarify how these align to the overall business, but you get out what you put in.
+It takes a significant amount of effort to wrangle different priorities, focus efforts based on resources, and clarify how these align to the overall business—but you get out what you put in.
 Your calendar will be an organic, living document that shapes and shifts as you consider all the ideas and factors that run against them.

 And finally, in our humble opinion, it’s best to turn to a content marketing agency that can bring your editorial vision to life.
 We’re absolutely biased, but in our findings an editorial calendar is too important to leave to chance, inexperience, or mismanaged hands.
 A great editorial calendar is a roadmap and depending on whose hands it’s in, you can meander off the track, wander aimlessly and lost as you scramble to get back on course.
 Or you can slowly, but surely, first reach your major milestones and finally your destination.